An Introduction to Objectives and Key Results (OKRs)

 Key Results

-We’ll know we’ve done this because we will:
+We’ll know we’ve done this because we will observe:

 This example gives us a clear inspiring objective and three ways to know we’ve hit it (for now).
 These might not be exactly the right results to prove we’ve created a product people love, but they give us something concrete to go after in this quarter.
 At the end of the quarter, we’ll see how well we delivered these key results and determine if they’re still the right things to go after.
 Adjust, and repeat… inspect and adapt.

 According to Marissa Mayer, every key result should contain a number.
-Key results should feel wildly ambitious, audacious, on the “edge of impossibility”.
+Key results should feel wildly ambitious, audacious, and on the edge of impossibility.
 Teams should enter the cycle with about 50% confidence of achieving each key result by the end of the cycle.
 At Google, achieving even 70% of a Key Result is considered a big deal.
 Consistently hitting 100% means you’re not being bold enough in your ambitions.

 Teams should check in regularly on their OKRs, ideally every week for quarterly OKRs.
 I recommend measuring confidence over progress to create a learning organisation that leverages diversity of backgrounds & experience.
 Finally, at the end of the cycle – whether annual, quarterly, or something else – teams close their OKRs, assign a score to each key result and capture lessons learned.
 The learnings are much more important than the scores.